Cyclokitty/100DaysOfCode2/log.md

 Did a couple of algos.

 Worked on the closure question.
 Needs more details.

+# Day 57: August 1, 2017

+Ok, end of my vacation.

+Saw an ad for an android app dev bootcamp so decided to apply for it.
+Need some Java chops and picked up a popular Udemy course to learn me some Java!

+And cleaning up my laptop because there isn't much room left on the hard drive.

+Woo!
+Success!
+Cleared out 30gb from my laptop hard drive!!